-Information relating to security ownership of certain beneficial owners of our common stock and information relating to the security ownership of our management will be in the 2020 Proxy Statement and is incorporated in this Form 10-K by reference.
+Information relating to security ownership of certain beneficial owners of our common stock and information relating to the security ownership of our management will be in the 2021 Proxy Statement and is incorporated in this Form 10-K by reference.

-The table below presents information as of December 31, 2019 regarding securities to be issued pursuant to outstanding restricted stock units (RSUs) and securities remaining available for issuance under our equity compensation plans that were in effect during 2019.
+The table below information presents as of December 31, 2020 regarding securities to be issued pursuant to outstanding restricted stock units (RSUs) and securities remaining available for issuance under our equity compensation plans that were in effect during 2020.

-Plan Category Securities to be Issued Upon Exercise of Outstanding Options and Rights (a) Weighted Average Exercise Price of Outstanding Options (b) Securities Available For Future Issuance Under Equity Compensation Plans (c) Equity compensation plans approved by security holders Equity compensation plans not approved by security holders 19,323,480 N/A 60,558,073 Total 19,323,480 60,558,073
+Plan Category Securities to be Issued Upon Exercise of Outstanding Options and Rights (a) Securities Available For Future Issuance Under Equity Compensation Plans (c) Equity compensation plans: Approved by security holders Not approved by security holders 19,386,999 N/A - 55,515,851 - Total 19,386,999 55,515,851

-- Securities to be Issued Upon Exercise of Outstanding Options and Rights includes 19,323,480 shares that may be issued pursuant to outstanding RSUs.
+- Securities to be Issued Upon Exercise of Outstanding Options and Rights includes 19,386,999 shares that may be issued pursuant to outstanding RSUs.
 These awards are subject to vesting and other conditions to the extent set forth in the respective award agreements, and the underlying shares will be delivered net of any required tax withholding.
-As of December 31, 2019, there were no outstanding options. - Shares underlying RSUs are deliverable without the payment of any consideration, and therefore these awards have not been taken into account in calculating the weighted average exercise price. - Securities Available For Future Issuance Under Equity Compensation Plans represents shares remaining to be issued under our current stock incentive plan (SIP), excluding shares reflected in column (a).
+As of December 31, 2020, there were no outstanding options. - · Shares underlying RSUs are deliverable without the payment of any consideration, and therefore these awards have not been taken into account in calculating the weighted average exercise price. - Securities Available For Future Issuance Under Equity Compensation Plans represents shares remaining to be issued under our current stock incentive plan (SIP), excluding shares reflected in column (a).
 If any shares of common stock underlying awards granted under our current SIP, our SIP adopted in 2015 or our SIP adopted in 2013 are not delivered due to forfeiture, termination or cancellation or are surrendered or withheld, those shares will again become available to be delivered under our current SIP.
 Shares available for grant are also subject to adjustment for certain changes in corporate structure as permitted under our current SIP.